-Instead of feeling a sense of loss over what the holidays were supposed to be, we can take this as an opportunity to recreate what they will be for our families from now on.
+It’s okay to feel a sense of loss over what the holidays were supposed to be, and we can take this as an opportunity to recreate what they will be for our families from now on.
 The following are tips for enjoying your holidays in the face of grief.

 Don’t expect to do everything you have in the past.
 Pick and choose what you’re up for.
 This will give you the chance to think about which traditions hold real meaning for you and which you have simply observed because of habit or other people’s expectations.